gkyuvashree/Weather-App/README.md

 ## API Configuration

-This project uses the OpenWeather API to fetch real-time weather information.
+This application uses OpenWeather API for retrieving weather information.

 ### Steps:

 1. Create an account on OpenWeather.
 2. Generate an API key.
-3. Create a file named:
+3. Create a file:

 ```
 config.py